nicholas-miklaucic/curium/README.md

 ## 🦀💎 Crystal structure and symmetry for humans 💎🦀

-**Disclaimer: this is still very much a work in progress.
-Large breaking changes may come without notice!**
+Curium is a library for working with crystal informatics in Rust.
+I may implement a larger set of functionality later, but for now it provides a complete description of space groups and symmetry operations, useful for quickly generating space group tables or computing various symmetry-related geometric quantities.

-Curium (or, at least, what I hope Curium will be soon!) has two goals:
+The library has two major goals:

 - 🔥 Blazing speed.
 Right now, a large amount of performance-critical calculation—file I/O, distance checks, generating space group operations, enumerating Wyckoff positions—is done with painfully